BlueQuartzSoftware/DREAM3D/Source/Plugins/Statistics/Documentation/StatisticsFilters/FindAvgScalarValueForFeatures.md

-Find Average Value of Scalars For Feature {#findavgscalarvalueforfeatures}
+Find Average Value of Scalars For Feature
 =============

 ## Group (Subgroup) ##